 The Da Vinci Series is the company’s current flagship offering with two specific models, the IX, and the X. Both of these monitors are wholly balanced armature configurations with the difference being the $2000 IX has 9 drivers and the $2400 X has 10 drivers.
 Hence their Latin numeral labeling.

-The X driver configuration is 4 for the lows, 4 for the mids and 2 for the highs with a 5-way crossover.
+The Da Vinci X driver configuration is 4 for the lows, 4 for the mids, and 2 for the highs with a 5-way crossover.
 Both have different tunings with CTM pitching the X as their pinnacle of universal offerings for audiophile levels of detail.

 The X also comes with tweakable tuning filters to subtly adjust the treble and bass by varying amounts so the precise sound is not fixed in stone.

-The X has a rugged industrial chic to it’s finishing combined with a ‘custom universal’ body design.
+The Da Vinci X has a rugged industrial chic to its finishing combined with a ‘custom universal’ body design.
 The builds look robust, strong, and unlikely to break easily.
 This is a 3-part CNC aluminum housings with an all-black anodized finish and a detachable silver aluminum nozzle where you swap the filter.

 The X has a large torq triple-screw finishing on their faceplates much like the Campfire Audio V1 designs (Andromeda, Jupiter).
 To tell them apart visually, since the IX has the same design, CTM has an X cut into the faceplates with a silvery chrome finish in the cut to make it stand out.

-Despite the rugged top down looks the body shell is quite smooth.
-In fact, unlike the CA early designs CTM have done a much better job of ensuring there are no sharp edges from the sides of the faceplate downwards.
+Despite the rugged top-down looks, the body shell is quite smooth.
+In fact, unlike the CA early designs CTM has done a much better job of ensuring there are no sharp edges from the sides of the faceplate downwards.

 The Da Vinci X is a fairly large design though and does stick out of your ear just a little rather than inset or flush.
 However, due to the design, the majority of the housing sits to the rear and away from the more sensitive ridges of your outer ear and keeps things quite comfortable.